sipos/Promethean_ActiveConnect/README.md

 Linux Mint using more native packages, rather than FlatPak or Snap packages, means that it is faster than Ubuntu on slow disks.

+For all of the following, you should really check the SSH host key when first connecting, unless you completely trust the network you are using, but I am omitting instructions on how to do that.
+TODO: add this

 #### Linux Mint Cinnamon Edition 22.2

 This is the best I have used so far for beginners.
 As with everything else I have tried, I used Legacy Only boot mode, and the WiFi drivers do not work without some action, but I found that enabling them with the Driver Manager GUI tool in the install environment worked without having to connect Ethernet, and the WiFi credentials were copied over to the installed system automatically, so I could use them after doing the same in the installed system, without needing Ethernet at any point.

 Linux Mint is based on Ubuntu, so much of what is written online about Ubuntu applies to Linux Mint.
 It does not use the GNOME 3 desktop environment, which is unlike Windows and not great on slow hardware.
 Cinnamon Edition uses the Cinnamon desktop environment, but Xfce (what I use on Gentoo, flexible, good for slow machines, but less simple and familiar to Windows users than Cinnamon probably) and MATE (continuation of GNOME 2, which I used to use) editions are available.

+I used the following image for this (sha256sum): `759c9b5a2ad26eb9844b24f7da1696c705ff5fe07924a749f385f435176c2306  linuxmint-22.2-cinnamon-64bit.iso`

 After selecting Start Linux Mint from the GRUB menu, ignoring some errors and output from systemd, and waiting a while for the live environment to boot, I installed it as follows (this will erase anything on the machine already):